 It is recommended to perform initial maintenance during the break-in period when first operating the machine.
-After the first 100 operating hours the hydraulic oil filter should be replaced, then every 250 thereafter.
-At the 500 operating hour mark the hydraulic fluid should be replaced.
-Regular maintenance should be performed according to the schedule after.
+After the first 100 operating hours the hydraulic oil level should be checked and the spin-on hydraulic oil filter should be replaced, then every 200 hours thereafter.
+At the 500 operating hour mark the hydraulic fluid should be changed.
+Regular maintenance should be performed according to the schedule.